 Once the award recipient is selected and the publisher and/or literary agent is notified, the publisher must provide two additional copies of the selected book to the Committee for the O’Dell family.

-If you have inquiries regarding the submission process or timeline that the information provided in the column to the right doesn't address, please email Mary Anne Nichols at mnichol1@kent.edu and put “O’Dell Award” in the subject line.
+If you have inquiries regarding the submission process or timeline that the information provided doesn't address, please email Uma Nori at uma@fordlibrary.org and put “O’Dell Award” in the subject line.

 Ophie’s Ghosts by Justina Ireland, (Balzer + Bray), 2021.